Last time, we talked about the fact that your modality can’t help everyone in the world.

 How do you recognize a person who is not your client?

-“Fit” is extremely important in hands-on work because a great deal of the benefit clients get comes from the relationship they have their with practitioner.
+“Fit” is extremely important in hands-on work because a great deal of the benefit clients get comes from the relationship they have with their practitioner.
 That’s one reason it’s important to figure out who your best clients are, even if you think you want to help everyone.

 Here are some signs that you don’t have a good fit with a client: